 Amenity PO6 A06 Can comply with R6 Performance Solution (no Acceptable Outcome prescribed) Development must not detract from the amenity of the local area, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
 No acceptable outcome is provided.
-PO The proposed development has been designed to provide accommodation for existing Tourist Attraction visitors to the site (i.e. the Nature-based Tourism development will not attract visitation or vehicle movements in its own right).
+PO The proposed Nature-based tourism land use is proposed to use existing facilities and is intended to operate within the amenity expectations of the Rural Zone.
 The Applicant is willing to accept conditions of approval requiring the maintenance of suitable amenity on-site at all times, in accordance with PO6.
 Development must take into account and seek to ameliorate any existing negative environmental impacts, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
 AO7 No acceptable outcome is provided.
-Can comply with PO R7 Performance Solution (no Acceptable Outcome prescribed) The proposed development has been designed to provide accommodation for existing visitors to the site.
-Therefore, negative environmental impacts associated with existing operations are not expected to negatively impact upon the amenit of visitors to the Nature-based Tourism aspect of development.
-That is to say that existing operations (in terms of agricultural activities and the Tourist Attraction) will be consistent with guest expectations.
+Can comply with PO R7 Performance Solution (no Acceptable Outcome prescribed) The environmental impacts associated with existing operations ar not expected to negatively impact upon the amenity of Nature-based tourism visitors.
+That is to say that existing operations (in terms of agricultural activities) will be consistent with visitor expectations.